 There is nothing quite like that sinking feeling in your stomach followed by the flash of anger and hurt that comes when your partner lies to you.
 Obviously, some lies are bigger and more devastating than others, but even small

-little white lies that accumulate over time can feel like death by a thousand punches.
+little white lies that accumulate over time can feel like a thousand punches.
 What I'm saying is that being lied to by the person you love just plain sucks — and while you shouldn't have to put up with it, knowing what to do when your boyfriend lies to your face can determine whether your relationship survives dishonesty or will be doomed by it.

 Doing the "right" thing in the moment is especially hard, because being betrayed, even in small ways, might bring up a lot of feelings.
 Your instincts may be to lash out in defense, but

 if what you want is actual resolution and for the behavior to stop, following those instincts may not be the most effective path.
 So, to help find out what to do when someone lies to you in a relationship, I consulted the experts.
 Here is how they say to respond if you are ever in a situation where you've caught your SO in a straight-up lie.
 01

 Call Them Out On Their Lies — Calmly